richtr/guessLanguage.js/README.md

 #### Feedback ####

 Please note this library is in the early stages of development.
-If you find any bugs or issues please file them on this project directly.
+If you find any bugs or issues please file them on this project and I'll take a look.

 Please also feel free to catch me on Twitter [@richtibbett](http://twitter.com/richtibbett/).